UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 This represents a skipped region, and in this context is very likely to be where part of a read aligns to one exon, whilst the other part of the read aligns to another exon, making this commonly indicative of a spliced alignment.

 The other abbreviations in common use are I (insertion), D (deletion) and S (soft-clipping).
-Soft-clipping is a strategy used by aligners to mask mismatches, so these are often analagous to substitutions.
+Soft-clipping is a strategy used by aligners to mask mismatches, so these are often analogous to substitutions.
 Hard-clipping (H) is an alternative strategy, but the difference between the two is beyond the scope of today.

 *What is the interpretation of the first `CIGAR` string in your set of alignments?*